Correlation effects in one-dimensional metallic quantum wires under various confinements: Infinite square well confinement in the direction, triangular quantum well confinement in the direction

-where $a$ is the width of 1-D wire along $y$ axis, $\beta = 3/{\langle z_0 \rangle}$ is the variational parameter, and $\langle z_0 \rangle$ is defined as the average wire width along the $z$-direction.
+where this $b$ is the width of 1-D wire along $y$ axis, and $z_0 $ is defined as the average wire width along the $z$-direction.
 Using Eqs.\ (\ref{wf41}) and (\ref{wf42}), the total wave function (\ref{twf4}) can be written as

 Matrix elements of the Coulomb interaction are given by

 using the integral identity for Bessel functions, Eq.\ (\ref{CIv4}) becomes